The Emotional Stages of My Diagnosis

 Stage 2: Acknowledgement and relief

 That’s great news, allowing some much-needed relief from our original feelings of wonder and panic.
-Acknowledgement is different from acceptance.
+Acknowledgment is different from acceptance.

 Acceptance comes later in our healing process.
-However, acknowledgement is an extremely important part of the process.
-It lets us say, “Okay, I have this thing and I now I need to figure out what to do about it.”
+However, acknowledgment is an extremely important part of the process.
+It lets us say, “Okay, I have this thing and I know I need to figure out what to do about it.”